yiisoft/yii2-faker/README.md

 In the code above "users" is template name, after this command run, new file named same as template will be created under the fixtures path (by default ```@tests/unit/fixtures```) folder.
 You can generate fixtures for all templates by specifying keyword ```all```.
-You dont need to worry about if data file directory already created or not, if not - it will be created by these command.
+You dont need to worry about if data file directory already created or not, if not - it will be created by any of the above commands.

 ```
 php yii fixture/generate all